Mykola-CI/rock-and-spock/README.md

 ![Hands Picked Round Results](documentation/features/round-result-screen.png)

-Once the hand has been picked
+Once the hand has been picked by Player
-* The other hands disappear, only the Player's and Computer's ones remain displayed.
+* The other hands disappear, only the Player's and Computer's ones remaining displayed.
 * Above the two remaining hands titles appear to pinpoint the hand holders
 * The title of the Winner is coloured red.
 * Footer score Board displays the incremented score or unchanged score if Player and Computer tie up.
 It also displays the number of rounds played.

 ### The Guide on Reading Scores

-* Round scores.
+* __Round scores.__

 The numbers underneath Player's Name and Sheldon the Computer show the respective rounds won.
 The number underneath the Round title displays number of Rounds played within the particular game.